Kudos for clinching your first job as a personal trainer.

 Don’t forget a call to action

-It’s all good and well including all the above in a perfectly written bio but at the end of the day, if it doesn’t make a potential client act, what’s the point?
+It’s all good and well, including all the above in a perfectly written bio, but what’s the point if it doesn’t make a potential client act?

 Any good marketing person will tell you that the point of a bio is to get someone to see that you can provide them with a service and then act upon it.